 Even something as simple as taking a different route on your drive or walk can make you see something in a whole new way.

-Check out Makeover Your Mornings, and learn how to create a morning routine that works for you, and stop feeling behind and overwhelmed every morning!
+💡 Pro-tip: Check out this cool Makeover Your Mornings Course!
+You’ll learn how to create a morning routine that works for you, and how to stop feeling behind and overwhelmed every morning!

 13. Plan something fun